madhavagarwal3012/2-Dimension-Executable-File-Application-/README.md

 ## 🤝 Contributing

 Contributions to 2 Dimension are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/madhavagarwal3012/2D-Array-Operation-Executable-File-Application-/issues).
-If you'd like to contribute code, you can fork the repository and submit a pull request.
+If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/madhavagarwal3012/2D-Array-Operation-Executable-File-Application-/issues).If you'd like to contribute code, you can fork the repository and submit a pull request.

 If you find 2 Dimension useful, consider star this repository (●'◡'●)